nadiaefimova/AI_ML/README.md

 # AI_ML
-AI, Machine Learning, Deep Learning Projects
+The repo contains a code for AI, Machine Learning, Deep Learning Projects